 Another top trail is The Waterfront Trail.
 E-cyclists can start in Niagara-on-the-lake and see views of Lake Ontario, Lake Erie, and the Niagara River.
 Riders will pass by the Historic Old Town which is full of quaint businesses and restaurants, as well as various picnic areas to rest and recharge.

 Other cycling routes include the Welland Canal Parkway Trail, Friendship Trail, Pelham Route, Grimsby/Lincoln Route, West Lincoln/Wainfleet Route, Greenbelt Route, and Niagara Wine Route.
-Mountain bike routes include the Swayze Falls Trail, Black Walnut Trail, and Very Berry Trail (note that designated trails here are shared with hikers and horseback riders, and are marked with colour-coded icons and numbers).
+Mountain bike routes include the Swayze Falls Trail, Black Walnut Trail, and Very Berry Trail (note that designated trails here are shared with hikers and horseback riders, and are marked with color-coded icons and numbers).

 Where to stay during the trip?

 Some top hotel options in Niagara Falls include the Rodeway Inn Fallsview, Days Inn by Wyndham Niagara Falls Fallsview, Embassy Suites by Hilton Niagara Falls, Sheraton on the Falls, and Niagara Falls Marriott.
-Check out hotel selection in Niagara Falls on Booking.com.
+Check out the hotel selection in Niagara Falls on Booking.com.

 There are also a few campgrounds and cottages available, including KOA Campground, Campark Resorts, and Stay N Play Cottage Lodge.
 For more accommodation options, view the Niagara Falls Tourism list here.